Southampton-RSG/srsg-processes/srsg-processes/operation/development-processes/TEC.4_Verification/verification.md

 With the clients:

 1. **Assess and agree on the outcomes of verification activities** within the Sprint Review meeting.
-2. **Identify any client verification platform changes early**, in the cases where a client's technologies, infrastructure, or tooling is required to conduct a verification procedure.
+2. **Identify any client verification platform changes early**, in cases where a client's technology, infrastructure, or tooling is required to conduct a verification procedure.

 During review, evaluate whether the effort for verification activities is commensurate with the project.
 Assess this regularly during Sprint Retrospectives and Reviews, accounting for: